The Three Stages of Watercolor Paper: Wet, Damp, Dry

 Different techniques can be used to work with watercolor paper, depending on its stage of wetness.

-• Wet-on-Wet: This involves applying wet paint to a damp or moist surface.
-This technique allows for the colors to blend together in interesting ways, creating soft gradients and subtle textures.
+Wet-on-Wet: This involves applying wet paint to wet or damp watercolor paper.
+This technique allows for the colors to blend together in interesting ways, creating soft gradients.

 Types of Watercolor Paper